GG38040/hybridsec_blog/src/content/blog/hybrid-warfare-uap-2025.md

 ## 1. Reframing UAP: from “belief” to anomaly management

-Modern official usage of *UAP* (Unidentified Anomalous Phenomena) is deliberately broad:
+Modern official usage of *UAP* (Unidentified Anomalous Phenomena) is deliberately broad.

-- NASA’s UAP study team defined UAP as **observations in air, sea, space, or on land that cannot be identified as known aircraft or natural phenomena with current data and methods**. :contentReference[oaicite:2]{index=2}
+NASA’s UAP study team defined UAP as observations in air, sea, space, or on land that cannot be identified as known aircraft or natural phenomena with current data and methods.

-- The US Department of Defense’s All-domain Anomaly Resolution Office (AARO) uses a similar, all-domain definition, explicitly extending beyond “flying objects” to include **transmedium and space events**. :contentReference[oaicite:3]{index=3}
+The U.S. Department of Defense’s All-domain Anomaly Resolution Office (AARO) uses a similar, all-domain definition, explicitly extending beyond “flying objects” to include transmedium and space events.

 In other words, **“UAP” is a data bucket**: